-“The council engaged residents through different platforms, asking them to pay for the services rendered to them.
-But not all of them responded positively to these requests, ”he added.
+“The council has engaged residents through different platforms, asking them to pay for the services rendered to them.
+But not all have responded positively to these requests,” he added.

 The town hall of Ongwediva relaxed the suspension of services rendered to its inhabitants in April 2020 due to the Covid-19 pandemic in the country.
 However, the gesture seems to have compromised the maintenance of municipal infrastructures and their operating expenses.